ktravers/ktravers.github.io/_posts/2017-07-12-debugging-edeliver.md

 ### 1. Hard reset

 My first recourse here was the same I use any time I hit a weird error: start over fresh.
-I deleted the project directory from my machine, re-cloned it back down from GitHub, and tried deploying the master branch (which was already running on production).
-No dice; deploy failed.
+I deleted the project directory from my machine, re-cloned it back down, and tried deploying the master branch (which was already running on production).
+No dice.

 **Outcome:**
 ✅ Confirmed issue wasn't with something I'd changed in the codebase